 8) Optional but recommended: once cooled, chill in fridge at least 20 minutes.

 9) When ready to serve, slice cake into pieces to preferred size and lightly fry each piece until it reaches desired crispness, about 12 minutes for 9 pieces, flipping once in the middle until brown.

 10) Optional: while waiting for cakes to sear, you can mix the sauce to taste.

 What’s that, you made tons of this and want to save some for later?

 Aha, slice it up and freeze it on a baking sheet, then store in a freezer ziplock.
 I like to leave it in there the minimum amount of time to freeze to absorb minimum adjacent smells.

-To cook after frozen: best to defrost 15-30 minutes and fry up for about 10 minutes until it reaches desired golden brown color.
+Best to defrost 15-30 minutes and fry up for about 10 minutes until it reaches desired golden brown color.
 If frying direct from freezer, this will take longer and give you a less even golden finish.

 Novelty Rating: 5 of 5